dlbewley/guifreelife-src/content/blog/Managing-OpenShift-Machine-Configuration-with-Butane-and-Ignition.md

           path: /tmp/message.txt
 ```

-This text is actually URL encoded rather than base64 encoded.
+This text is URL encoded, but you will find base64 encoding used to for longer strings.
 Let's decode the mystery text.

 ```bash
 $ cat `which urldecode`